Punktum-dk/dsu-service-specification/README.md

 <a id="domain"></a>
 #### `domain`

 The domain name which this DS Update pertains.
 The domain name is transferred encoded using punycode.
 This means domain name containing Danish letters should be written using the `xn--` notation, just as for DNS.
-For allowed characters please see [the DK Hostmaster Name Service specification][DKHMDNSSPEC].
+For allowed characters please see [the Punktum dk Name Service specification][DKHMDNSSPEC].

 <a id="supported-algorithms"></a>
 ### Supported Algorithms

-DK Hostmaster currently support the following algorithms from the [IANA algorithm listing][IANA algorithm listing]:
+Punktum dk currently support the following algorithms from the [IANA algorithm listing][IANA algorithm listing]:

 - 3 DSA (DSA/SHA1) [RFC:3110][RFC3110] - _do note that use of this algorithm is not recommended since it is deprecated_
 - 5 RSASHA1 (RSA/SHA-1) [RFC:2539][RFC2539]